 The Shopping Center is currently zoned PCD and is governed by the Village Shoppes of Coconut Creek Planned Commerce District as approved by the City Commission on August 23, 2007 via Ordinance No. 2007-011.
 The Shopping Center will remain zoned PCD which is consistent and compatible with adjacent PCD, PUD and B-2 zoning designations and consistent with the proposed development plan and permitted uses approved for the PCD by the City Commission.
 The CFA Pad was previously designated for a bank with four (4) drive-through lanes and a bypass lane.
 CFA is now requesting to reduce the previously proposed drive-through facility, as shown on the approved PCD, to allow for the aforementioned development of a Chick-Fil-A restaurant with two (2) drive-through stacking lanes providing for a substantial stacking capacity of approximately twenty-four (24) vehicles.
-As discussed in detail above, the parking supply for the Shopping Center and the proposed Chick-fil-A are projected to exhibit a peak parking demand of 241 parking spaces.
+As discussed in detail above, the parking supply for the Shopping Center (including the proposed Chick-fil-A) will be 236 parking spaces.
+At full occupancy, the Shopping Center and the proposed Chick-fil-A are projected to exhibit a peak parking demand of 230 parking spaces.
 As a result, the subject Shopping Center is expected to have an adequate parking supply during the peak periods.